adamant/adamant.language.reference/src/literals.md

 Digits within an integer literal can be grouped using digits separators.
 This is similar to how comma can be used to group digits into groups of three.
 In Adamant, the separator may be an underscore or narrow non-breaking space.
 Integer literals allow the digits separators to be used to group digits in any way the developer wants.
 However, an integer literal may not start or end with a digit separator.
 Nor may they contain consecutive digit separators.
 For hexadecimal and binary integer literals, a digit separator may separate the prefix from the value.

+Decimal integer literals may not start with the digit zero except for the value "0".

 ```grammar
 integer_literal
     : decimal_integer_literal